benderlidze/bbw/_wallets/ledger-nano-s.md

 The good news is, [Ledger plans to add this](https://www.reddit.com/r/Bitcoin/comments/54wbii/ledger_nano_s_the_multipurpose_crypto_stick/d85kxid) feature to the Nano S soon.

 The Nano S also does not run on a battery, meaning when it is not plugged in it is completely offline and turned off.

+## Why is the Nano S's screen Important?

+The S's screen helps with a few things:

+When you setup your Nano S, the wallet generates a recovery phrase.
+The recovery phrase is a complete backup of your wallet.

+On a normal Bitcoin wallet, like an iPhone wallet, the recovery phrase is displayed on your phone's screen.

+In most cases your phone is _probably_ secure enough.

+However:

+Since your phone is connected to the internet, it's very possible that someone could hack into your phone to 1) steal your bitcoins or 2) snatch your recovery phrase.

+When you use a [hardware wallet](/wallets/#hardware-wallets) like the Nano S, the recovery phrase is generated offline and displayed on the Nano S's screen, which ensures that the recovery phrase is never on an internet-connected device.

+How else does the screen help protect you?

+**The screen provides an extra layer of verificaiton when sending payments.**

+The screen makes it easy to confirm that the payment you’d like to send is for the correct amount and to the right address.

+The Nano S’s screen means, like a [KeepKey](/wallets/keepkey/) or [TREZOR](/wallets/trezor/), it can be used even on a computer that is infected with malware.

 ## Setup Guide